ehrpg/qstar/docs/settings/stalker/rules.md

 than one is ignored.
 All radiation a character receives is rounded down.

 The unit for measuring radiation is defined by rad/hour.
-For simplicity, this value can be divided by 10, if a character isn't exposed for a full hour.
+For simplicity, this value can be divided by 10, called a *tick*, which is usefull if a character isn't exposed for a full hour.

 !!! info "Example"
-    A character who is exposed for 5 minutes would suffer one tenth of the radiation, so 6 minutes worth of exposure.
-A character who is exposed for 26 minutes would suffer five tenth of the radiation, so 30 minutes worth of exposure.
+    A character who is exposed for 5 minutes would suffer one tick of radiation, so 6 minutes worth of exposure.
+A character who is exposed for 26 minutes would suffer five ticks, so 30 minutes worth of exposure.

 !!! info "Example"
     A zone is contaminated and heavily radiated.
 Characters in the zone receive 500 RAD/h.
 A character stays in the zone for 43 minutes.
-The DM divides the radiation value by ten, resulting in 50 RAD/6min.
-The character receives 48 minutes (eigth tenth) worth of exposure, resulting in 400 RAD.
+The DM divides the radiation value by ten, resulting in 50 RAD/tick.
+The character receives 48 minutes (eigth ticks) worth of exposure, resulting in 400 RAD.

 ### Exposure